goat-anti-rabbit/labelpepmatch.R/README.md

 This means that in the first sample, the "sol" condition is labelled with a light label, in the second, the "greg" condition is labelled with a light label, and so on.
 We would like to emphasize the importance of good experimental design with a balanced label swap.
 This is critical, since there is no way to tell apart label and condition effects if they are collinear.

 #### Reading in an example dataset<a id="2.3"></a>
-For now, we will simply use one of the two example datasets^[Neuropeptides extracted from the corpora cardiaca of fifth instar nymphs of the desert locust *Schistocerca gregaria* under two rearing conditions: solitarious and gregarious, analyzed with ESI-Q-TOF.
-For details and another dataset on *C. elegans*, see Verdonck et al.] that are available within the package.
+For now, we will simply use one of the two example datasets that are available within the package.
 If you want to read in your own data, use one of the read functions mentioned above.

 ```r